Author: George Lincoln

 Lewiston: (207) 241-6767

-Following this newsletter is the “Top Action to Take Today” from Emanuel’s Daily Action Email, with a link to his great list of important actions and information (12/4).
+Following this newsletter is today’s Emanuel’s Daily Action Email from Augusta – the daily action along with a link to his great list of important actions and information.
+Today’s call to action has more requests about ICE here in Maine.

 A lot of research goes into these additional actions, so be sure to read them!

-And “thank you” to supporters who have been donating to our ActBlue fund!
+And THANK YOU to supporters who have been donating to our ActBlue fund!
+Planning events and maintaining the website and email list take money, so these donations are appreciated!

 Current News: